“Anti-Money Laundering (AML) is a boring problem.” - Me, one year ago.

 But what good is money if you can’t spend it?
 What if, back then, businesses suddenly refused to process cash from any mafia member?
 The mafia could cease operating overnight.
 They’d no longer have the incentive to run their illegal operations because they wouldn’t be able to do anything with the proceeds.

-That’s exactly what Anti-Money Laundering (AML) laws aimed to do back when they began in the 1930’s, fighting organized crime in the US.
+That’s exactly what Anti-Money Laundering (AML) laws aimed to do back when they began in the 1930’s, fighting organised crime in the US.

 The dawn of a new era